Pope Francis canceled his schedule for this Friday due to 'weariness'

 (Also: Zelensky asks the Pope to condemn ‘Russian crimes in Ukraine’)

-“The pope was tired, yesterday he had a very busy day, he saw a lot of people, he held the meeting of the Scholas Occurrentes school system and he wanted to greet everyone.
-Resistance weakens at some point,” explained Cardinal Pietro Parolin, number two from the Holy See, quoted by the Italian agency Agi.
+“The pope was tired, he had a very busy day yesterday, he saw a lot of people, he held the meeting of the Scholas Occurrentes school system and wanted to greet everyone.
+Resistance weakens at some point“, Cardinal Pietro Parolin, number two of the Holy See, later explained, quoted by the Italian agency Agi.

 The resistance weakens at some point.